sanyam40/OTPVerification-API/README.md

 # OTPVerification-API

 This is a Spring Boot API application that provides OTP (One-Time Password) verification functionality using both email and SMS.
-The API endpoints allow users to generate and send OTPs via email and SMS, and verify the entered OTP for validation.
+The API endpoints allow users to generate and send OTPs via email and SMS, and verify the entered OTP for validation ( SMS Function only work with Non-DND Numbers ).

 # ScreenShot